glasses-n-contacts/message-analyzer/README.md

         is_reaction: 1 for reaction, 0 for other,
         associated_message_guid: (only for reactions) the message guid associated with the reaction,
         is_from_me: 1 for 'me', 0 for the other,
+        attachments: [{
-        attachment: (only for messages with attachment) filename of the attachment,
+            filename: filename of the attachment, might be empty,
+            url: url of the attachment, could be either localhost or remote(messenger), }],
         guid: (only for non-reactions) guid of the message,
-        reactions: for messenger, reactions are already attached to messages,
-        is_system_message: if the message is a messenger system message, }
-    ```

-    reaction format:
-    ```
-    {
+        reactions: [{
             is_from_me: 1 for 'me', 0 for the other,
             has_emoji: 1 if the message doesn't need to be mapped to an emoji,
-        emoji: the reaction emoji, the field only exists if has_emoji == 1, }
+            emoji: the reaction emoji, the field only exists if has_emoji == 1, }],
+        is_system_message: if the message is a messenger system message, }
     ```

+- `/imessages`

+    format same as above, but only return iMessages.

+- `/messenger`

+    format same as above, but only returns Messenger messages.

 - `/attachments/<path:path>`